How much pain will I feel after my amputation?

 We do ask that young children be supervised by an adult at all times.
 Any family member who is even mildly ill should stay home to protect you and the health of other patients.

-Your social worker will work with your family to ensure they understand your surgery and what it means for you.
+Your care manager will work with your family to ensure they understand your surgery and what it means for you.
 We can provide age-appropriate resources to help you and your family talk to younger family members about their fears, anxieties or confusion.

 Can my family member stay with me while I’m at Mary Free Bed?